syncfusion-content/fileformat-docs/File-Formats/DocIO/working-with-mail-merge.md

 You can perform Mail merge and append multiple records from data source within a specified region to a template document For further information, click [here](https://help.syncfusion.com/file-formats/docio/group-mail-merge).

-## Performing Mail merge for nested group
+## Performing Nested Mail merge for group

 You can perform nested Mail merge with relational or hierarchical data source and independent data tables in a template document.